Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Theory of Semileptonic Decays

-The $B \to D$ LQCD data allows for lattice predictions for the differential rate of $\BDtaunu$, and when combined with HQET relations plus QCD sum rule predictions, may also predict $\BDstaunu$, but with slightly poorer precision compared to data-driven approaches~\cite{Bernlochner:2017jka}.
+The $B \to D$ LQCD data allows for lattice predictions for the differential rate of $\BDtaunu$, and when combined with HQET relations plus QCDSR predictions, may also predict $\BDstaunu$, but with slightly poorer precision compared to data-driven approaches~\cite{Bernlochner:2017jka}.
 Beyond zero-recoil LQCD results are also available for $B_c \to \Jpsi l\nu$~\cite{Harrison:2020gvo} (see Sec.~\ref{sec:th:other_states}), as well as for the baryonic $\Lambda_b \to \Lambda_c l \nu$~\cite{Detmold:2015aaa} decays including NP matrix elements.